Olivier Chamard / Geneva Academy

-Jointly established by the Faculty of Law of the University of Geneva and the Graduate Institute of International and Development Studies, the Geneva Academy is a cosmopolitan community located in the heart of Geneva, an international city and humanitarian hub.
-Through close interaction with international organizations, NGOs, experts, and governments, we actively participate in global discussions of IHL, human rights, international criminal law, and transitional justice.
+The Geneva Academy is a cosmopolitan community located in the heart of Geneva, an international city and humanitarian hub.
+Through close interaction with international organizations, NGOs, experts, governments and the private sector, we actively participate in global discussions on IHL, human rights, international criminal law and transitional justice.

 We are a leading education institution in international humanitarian law, human rights and transitional justice.